ValliNagappan/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Our project will be a budget planner that will allow the user to track their expenses by category.
-Users will be able to crwate an account, login, enter their expenses and update or remove expenses.
-They will be able to review all of the expenses in a pictorial representation.
+My project is a budget planner that allows user to track their expenses by category.
+Users will be able to review all of their expenses by category in a pie chart.
 This idea came to me because as being a parent and mother of 2 kids, I always find ways to save money while having many expenses in home.
 So it will be useful for other parents as well.
 ### Features
-1.User Registration: Users will be able to create a new profile.
+1.User Registration – Users will be able to register with a username and password.
+Users can set up their profile with fields like name, age, email, phone number, job, and income.

-2.User Login : Users can login after registering.
+2.User Login - Users will be able to login after creating a profile.

+3.Add/Update Expenses
+-Users will be able to add expenses in the provided respective categories

-3.Update : Users can enter the expenses and update the dollar amount if there is any increase or decrease in the expense.
+-Update the expense for any increase or decrease in expenses.

-4.Delete : Users can delete the expense if the expense has been already paid.
-5.Display Users Expenses Status: Users can view their expenses in graph or pie diagram.
+-Delete the expense.

+4.View Financial Chart
+-Clients will be able to see all the entered category information in a interactive pie chart.
+-View Expense History - Users will be able to see a full history of expenses based on category and time.

+5.Financial recommendations – User will be given feedback on their financial status.

 ### Technologies

 1.HTML
 2.Java
-3.SQL
-4.Thymleaf Templates
+3.MYSQL
+4.CSS
+5.BOOTSTRAP
+6.THYMLEAF
+7.SPRINGBOOT
 ### What I'll Have to Learn
-I still dont know how to incorporate and use thymleaf templates.
+I still have to work on how to incorporate and use thymleaf templates.
 ### Project Tracker
 https://trello.com/b/FBIAnWAH/financial-budget-planning